v3nom/vertimas/README.md

 // Get all translations for current language instance.GetTranslations() // returns map of translations for current language

-// Tries to find given language in supported language list, sets it as current language and returns best match instance.SetLanguage("lt") // returns matched language
+// Tries to find given language in supported language list and creates new instance without reloading translation files lithuanianVertimas := instance.SetLanguage("lt") // returns new instance where current language is updated

-// Tries to find language from HTTP Accept-Language header in supported language list, sets it as current language and returns best match instance.SetLanguageFromRequest(r) // returns matched language
+// Tries to find language from HTTP Accept-Language header in supported language list and creates new instance without reloading translation files newInstance := instance.SetLanguageFromRequest(r) // returns new instance with current language set from HTTP request

 // Gets current language
 instance.GetLanguage() // returns current language